Irvinehimself/Irvines-Firejail-Extras/README.md

 Currently, most of my local customisations are concerned with globally enabling apparmor confinement and/or disabling internet connectivity.
 However, I have recently started work on strengthening internet connected profiles.

 The following `.local` files have potentially useful customisations which strengthen their respective upstream profiles:
-1. inox.local
-1. firefox.local
-1. opera.local
-1. makepkg.local
-1. cower.local
+<pre><code>
+  inox.local        		: private-bin, private-etc, private-dev, caps.keep whitelist and more
+  firefox.local     		: private-bin and private-etc, private-dev
+  opera.local       		: private-bin, private-etc, private-dev, caps.keep whitelist and more
+  makepkg.local     		: restrict access to ${HOME}
+  cower.local       		: restrict access to ${HOME}
+</code></pre>

 **Note1:** It is expected that the above list will usually be incomplete.
 You can check the `local-customisations` folder for useful customisations by grepping for `# Further restrict the`.